Legit-Labs/legitify/docs/gitlab/group/group_does_not_enforce_branch_protection_by_default.md

 ---
 layout: default
-title: Group does not enforce branch protection by default
+title: Group Does Not Enforce Branch Protection by Default
 parent: Group Policies
 grand_parent: GitLab Policies
 ---

-## Group does not enforce branch protection by default
+## Group Does Not Enforce Branch Protection by Default
 policy name: group_does_not_enforce_branch_protection_by_default

 severity: MEDIUM